 7. Cranberry Sauce

-Believe it or not, cranberry sauce isn’t bad for your feline pal, either.
+Believe it or not, cranberry sauce isn’t necessarily bad for your feline pal, either.
 It is a staple on many dinner tables during Christmas, and your cat will probably want some.
-While the sugar isn’t great for them, they can have a little bit, but cat treats are much healthier to feed.
+While the sugar isn’t great for them, cranberries are safe for them to eat, so if you can get a little bit and prepare them without added sugars, by all means, go for it.

 Knowing exactly what your feline companion can and cannot eat will help you become the best pet parent.
 Recognizing that not all cat bowls are equal is also key!
 The Hepper NomNom Cat Bowl sets itself apart from traditional options by catering to the specific needs of cats.
 The innovative design offers whisker relief via shallow dishes and promotes digestion with a slight bowl elevation.
 Find out if the Hepper NomNom is right for your cat by clicking here.